 Grandson, Tyrgve Bauge, is in favor of the festival, as a portion of the proceeds are directed towards Morstoel’s maintenance.
 The festival includes a tour of “Grandpa’s Shed,” a “Grandpa Look-Alike contest,” the Polar Plunge, Coffin Races, and much more.

 Nederland is located in western Boulder County, about 20 minutes west of Boulder and an hour and a half from Denver.
 Located at the crossroads of State Highways 119 and 72, the small town is near the center of the Peak-to-Peak Scenic Historic Byway.
-Nearby is Eldora Ski Area, dude ranches, fishing, cambing, biking, hiking and horse back riding.
-Central City and Black Hawk are just another thirty minute drive.
+Nearby is Eldora Ski Area, dude ranches, fishing, camping, biking, hiking and horseback riding.
+Central City and Black Hawk are just another thirty-minute drive.

 See more information on Frozen Dead Guy Days